nubank/matcher-combinators/README.md

 #### negative matchers

-Negative matchers, that is, those asserting the absence of something, are generally discouraged due to the negative effects they can have on code readability.
+Negative matchers, that is, those asserting the absence of something, are generally discouraged due to the adverse effect they can have on code readability.

-- `mismatch`: Negation matcher that takes in an `expected` matcher and passes when it doesn't match the `actual`.
+- `mismatch`: negation matcher that takes in an `expected` matcher and passes when it doesn't match the `actual`.
 For example, to assert the absence of an entry in a list `(is (match? (mismatch (embeds [odd?])) actual))`.
 Considering the mental burden of reasoning about negation, please use sparingly.
 - `absent`: for use in the context of maps.
 Matches when the actual map is missing the key pointing to the `absent` matcher.
-For example `(is (match? {:a absent :b 1} {:b 1}))` matches but `(is (match? {:a absent :b 1} {:a 0 :b 1}))` won't.
+For example `(is (match? {:a absent :b 1} {:b 1}))` matches but `(is (match? {:a absent :b 1} {:a 0 :b 1}))` won't. `absent` should only be used when the absence of a key is behaviourly important.

 ##### readability concerns with negation matchers